 - With eggs around the edge of the skillet, repeat the process with remaining eggs.

-- Remove eggs from heat, then remove each egg from pan with a large slotted spoon and onto a plate lined with a paper towel to absorb excess moisture.
+- Remove the eggs from heat, then remove each egg from pan with a large slotted spoon and onto a plate lined with a paper towel to absorb excess moisture.

 - Lightly toast your English muffins and set aside.

 - Then heat a large skillet over medium high heat and add butter, then add Canadian bacon slices and sear on both sides.

 - Place 2 open halves of English muffins on 2 plates.

 - Place 1 slice of Canadian Bacon on each muffin half.